SARA ALZAABI (ABU DHABI)

 Experts at the World Congress on Rehabilitation 2024 hailed the event as a key step in advancing employment, accessibility, and rehabilitation for People of Determination.

-Speaking to Aletihad on the sidelines of the congress, Dr. Christoph Gutenbrunner, professor emeritus and former head of the Department of Rehabilitation Medicine at Hannover Medical School, described the conference as "a milestone" in the push for better employment opportunities for People of Determination.
+Speaking to Aletihad on the sidelines of the congress, Dr. Christoph Gutenbrunner, the newly elected President of Rehabilitation International, described the conference as "a milestone" in the push for better employment opportunities for People of Determination.

 "Employment is of utmost importance for everyone who is out of the labour market.
 Integrating People of Determination into the workforce is a challenge, as we first need to help companies understand the value and skills they can bring to their organisations and society as a whole," he explained.